Privateer Press: Charitable contributions

-The company has been a longtime supporter of Child's Play, a charity which gives toys and games to sick kids in children's hospitals around the world.
-In 2009, Privateer Press bid on and won an item at the annual Child's Play Holiday auction, donated by Harmonix, which brought them the rights to commission a downloadable song track for the Rock Band game.
+The company has been a longtime supporter of Child's Play, a charity which gives toys and games to sick children in children's hospitals around the world.
+In 2009, Privateer Press bid on and won an item at the annual Child's Play Holiday auction, donated by Harmonix, which brought them the rights to commission a downloadable song track for the Rock Band video game.
 The resulting song "Warmachine," written by Jerry Holkins, premiered at Pax 2010 and was made available for download that fall.
 All proceeds from the track are also donated to Child's Play.